How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 What to do in Taipei

-With only 10 days in Taiwan, try to spend at least two days in Taipei (or, even better, three).
-If you do nothing else, try to fit in a few of these best things to do in Taipei:
+With only 10 days in Taiwan, try to spend at least two days in Taipei.
+(Or, even better, three).
+Here are a few ideas for our favorite things to do in Taipei to get you started…

 Gorge yourself at Taipei’s night markets

 Visiting Taipei without going to one (or several) night markets would be heresy.
-If there’s anything that Taiwan’s capital is known for it’s the food.
-And the best place to test out the country’s best flavours is at a Taipei night market.
+Before visiting Taiwan’s capital, I knew little about the city other than its love for food.
+And I quickly discovered that the best place to test out all the country’s unique flavors is at a Taipei night market.

 Ningxia Night Market in Taipei

 Spread throughout the city, night markets are buzzing hotbeds of activity.
-Get your adrenaline rushing as throngs of people skate past you while food vendor wisp intriguing smells into your nostrils.
+Get your adrenaline rushing as throngs of people skate past while food vendors wisp intriguing smells into your nostrils.

 Not sure which one’s right for you?
-Here are a few suggestions:
+Here are a few of my favorites:

-• Shilin Night Market is the city’s biggest & busiest night market.
-It offers a massive variety of food, covering the gamut of Taiwanese flavours from savoury to sweet.
+• Shilin Night Market (No. 101, Jihe Rd, Shilin District) is the city’s biggest & busiest night market.
+When I visited this gem, I stumbled through a throng of stalls offering a massive variety of food that covers the entire gamut of Taiwanese flavors from savory to sweet.
+Some of my favorites here included the oyster vermicelli, crispy fried chicken, and oyster omelets.

-• Raohe Street Night Market is a more traditional night market.
-It’s located in Songshan District at the edge of the stunning Ciyou Temple.
+• Raohe Street Night Market (Raohe St, Songshan District) is a more traditional night market, located in Songshan District at the edge of the stunning Ciyou Temple.
 The pepper buns on Raohe Street are to die for!
+Look for the crowds congregating near the entrance—and follow your nose.

-• Ningxia Night Market is a smaller night market closer to the heart of the city.
-It’s heavy on traditional Taiwanese snacks.
+• Ningxia Night Market (No. 58, Ningxia Rd, Datong District) is a smaller night market closer to the heart of the city.
+As this one was close to my accommodations, I stumbled through a handful of times and absolutely loved it.
+(It was the first one I visited, actually!)
+Ningxia is heavy on traditional Taiwanese snacks.
 The fried chicken and stinky tofu get my vote here.

-• Tonghua Night Market is located close to the central business district of Xinyi.
-It’s a quieter night market, sitting among a deluge of teppanyaki restaurants.
+• Tonghua Night Market (Linjiang St, Da’an District) is located close to the central business district of Xinyi.
+Also known as Linjiang Night Market, it’s a quieter night market than others I visited, sitting among a deluge of teppanyaki restaurants.
 Don’t miss the famous sausage stand run by a perky “ninja” who hunts his own boar.

 Eat at Din Tai Fung at Taipei 101

-With your stomach growling from sightseeing, tackle your hunger at Din Tai Fung.
-This restaurant is Taipei’s most famous eating institution.
 Although it’s been awarded a prestigious Michelin star, Din Tai Fung is surprisingly affordable.
-It’s one of the most value-laden fine Taiwanese dining experiences in the country.
+It’s one of the most value-laden sit-down Taiwanese dining experiences in the country.

 Din Tai Fung Taipei 101